Skip to main content

 Local Resources

-US Embassy in Canberra
+US Embassy Canberra

-Consular services for US citizens in Australia
+Consular services for US citizens in Victoria, South Australia, and Tasmania.

-Australian Taxation Office
+Australian Taxation Office (ATO)

 IRS International Taxpayers